 Astound has a free self-setup option and often runs promotions for free professional installation (otherwise around $80).
 If your house already has working coax outlets, you’ll probably get off scot-free with no installation costs.

-Self-setup is free and fairly easy, but you can hire a pro to come by and get you set up for $75.
+Self-installation is free and fairly easy, but you can hire a pro to come by and get you set up for $75.
 The website has plenty of self-help content if you run into trouble, or you can use its chat service to talk with a specialist.

 What we don't like is WOW!'s lack of transparency.
 Prices aren't listed on its website, and you can't order TV without talking to a sales representative on the phone.
 That's not a great start.